 Intermodal Services | Intermodal Shipping Rates

-Rail shipping is an appealing mode because it offers lower rates and more consistent service than typical over the road trucking.
-Here at Zipline Logistics, we have intermodal specialists who can help you identify when transferring from truck to rail is a cost-effective solution.
+Intermodal services, like rail shipping, are appealing because they offers lower rates and more consistent service than typical over the road trucking.
+Here at Zipline Logistics, we have intermodal services specialists who can help you identify when transferring from truck to rail is a cost-effective solution.

 Rail is an often-underutilized transportation mode, but we can attest that correctly using rail can add up to big supply chain savings for shippers.
 According to CSX research, shippers realize cost savings of 10 to 40 percent when shifting freight from over the road services to intermodal.